isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 **34. What is the definition of a “specified trade association”?**

-*	A specified trade association means a society —
+*	A specified trade association means a society — <br>
     a)	that is registered under section 4 or 4A of the Societies Act (Cap.
-311);
+311); <br>

-    b)	that supports its members in developing their respective businesses by conducting activities that relate to trade, commerce, investment or industry development; and
+    b)	that supports its members in developing their respective businesses by conducting activities that relate to trade, commerce, investment or industry development; and <br>

     c)	where one or more members of the society are regulated by the Accounting and Corporate Regulatory Authority under any written law.

 **35. How were the categories of non-profit organisations (“NPOs”) considered eligible for rental relief determined?**